-Ardra Cole, EdD (University of Toronto, Professor (until December 31, 2019)
+Ardra Cole, EdD (University of Toronto)

 Mount Saint Vincent University Doctoral Faculty Representative

 Melissa McGonnell, PhD (Dalhousie), Registered Psychologist, Associate Professor

 The website for the Inter-University Doctoral Program is www.nsphdeducation.ca.

 The PhD in Educational Studies is offered in a collaborative partnership with Mount Saint Vincent University, Acadia University and St. Francis Xavier University.
 The research-oriented doctoral program is jointly administrated by the Inter-University Doctoral Administrative Committee (IDAC).
 Applicants are admitted to one university and graduate from that Home Institution of Record.